Contacts: Leslie Zarker Morgan, Professor of Modern Languages and Literatures (Italian and French); Steven C. Hughes, Professor of History

 Service-learning or Study Abroad/International Experience

 A service-learning or study abroad/international experience is strongly recommended.
 The international experience must be in Italy, and up to three study abroad courses can count toward the Italian studies minor.
-Upon their return from study abroad, all students with a Minor in Italian Studies must take at least one 300-level course in the minor.
+Upon their return from study abroad, all students with a Minor in Italian Studies must take at least one 300-level course in Italian.
 The service-learning option is integral to an approved Italian studies course and entails working with a group of Italophones in the greater Baltimore area.

 The program advisor will work with each student to develop a coherent program of study, guide the student, and meet informally at least once a semester to assist the student in course selection and planning.